CREATIVE

 • Reference case studies and examples from companies that have rebranded successfully

-• Outline specifically where the current brand is creating friction
+• Outline specifically where the current brand is creating friction in the sales process

-• Prepare a cost-benefit analysis
+• Prepare a cost-benefit analysis that accounts for what the current brand is costing you

 B2B rebranding done well is not a cosmetic exercise.
 It is a strategic decision that changes how buyers understand and evaluate you.
 Every example above was rooted in a real business problem, not a preference for something new.